For Better, for Worse… 6 Types of Marriage

 Most relationships can (and do) survive seasons of severe hardship, but some don’t.

 Couples can weather the storm with the proper support and a mutual commitment to enduring the difficulty together.
-Often this can lead to even stronger bonds and deeper levels of intimacy.
+Often, this can lead to even stronger bonds and deeper levels of intimacy.

 Sadly, for some, the “difficult” dimension of marriage comes early and continues throughout the marriage.